 FIG. 2.-Employment rates of married mothers and married fathers: 1968-2007.
-Note: Samples are married men and women with spouse present and at least one own child in the household.
+Samples are married men and women with spouse present and at least one own child in the household.
 The gender gap in employment is defined as the difference in log odds of being employed: Gap = $\ln[m/(1-m)] - \ln[f/(1-f)]$, where m = percent of married fathers employed, and f = percent of married mothers employed.
-Source: Current Population Surveys 1968-2007.
+Data are from the Current Population Surveys, 1968-2007.